broadinstitute/quickboard/docs/beginner_example.md

     sidebar_header="My First Quickboard",
     sidebar_plugins=[   # List of plugin objects to populate the sidebar while on this tab plg.DataFilterChecklist(
-            html_id='TabA_Sidebar_DayFilter',
-            parent_id='ThisCanBeAnythingUnique',    # As the name implies, this should match the html_id of the parent header='Toggle Including Days',
+            header='Toggle Including Days',
             control_type='sidebar_control',     # Important that this be filled as so, since this plugin is in the sidebar data_col='day',     # Name of the column we want to filter based on checked items